codeforequity-at/botium-connector-luis/README.md

 ## Prerequisites

 * [LUIS account](https://www.luis.ai/home)
-* LUIS project (Just to try this connector you can use public IoT project used for the [interactive demonstration](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/))
+* LUIS project (Just to try this connector you can use public IoT project from Microsoft used for the [interactive demonstration](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/))
 * Application ID
     * Open your project, then go to Manage, Application Information, Application ID
     * The Id for the public IoT project is df67dcdb-c37d-46af-88e1-8b97951ca1c2